-•HO-3 policy is a Named Peril policy that can be endorsed to offer more (only covers the list of 16 or so types of losses and will NOT cover Flood or Earthquake damage).
+•HO3 policy is a Named Peril policy that can be endorsed to offer more (it only covers a list of 15 or so specified causes of loss and it will NOT cover Flood or Earthquake damage unless this coverage was endorsed on).

-• HO-5 policy is an open peril policy (covers all types of sudden and accidental losses except Flood & Earthquake damage).
+• HO-5 policy is an open peril policy (covers all types of sudden and accidental losses except Flood & Earthquake damage unless this coverage was endorsed on).

-To understand them better, you must know about open peril vs. named peril policies.
+To understand this further, you must know about open peril vs. named peril policies.

 What is a named peril policy?